What Goes in a Backup Fishing Kit?

 Is a backup fishing kit just a smaller tackle box?

 No. A smaller tackle box is an inventory compressed into a smaller container — it still works by sorting and searching.
-A backup fishing kit is a different tool: a recovery system built to be used without sorting, with every component visible and reachable in one motion.
+A backup fishing kit is a different tool: a pre-staged setup built to be used without sorting, with every component visible and reachable in one motion.
 The size is a side effect; the real difference is how fast it gets you back to fishing.

 What makes a backup fishing kit different from extra gear?